IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 TODO: An Authorization Client that supports this option shall...

-An Authorization Server that supports this option shall...
+TODO: An Authorization Server that supports this option shall...

+Authorization Servers declaring the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
+This information includes endpoint locations, supported authentication grants and signing key materials.
+This information greatly simplifies the configuration of those Authorization Clients and Resource Servers.

-A Resource Server that supports this option shall...
+TODO: A Resource Server that supports this option shall...

+Resource Servers declaring the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint.
+The obtained configuration information includes endpoint locations, token format, and signing key materials.
+This information simplifies the configuration of a Resource Server by allowing the majority of this information to be requested from an Authorization Server.

 ### 34.2.2 JWT Token Option
 This option uses JSON Web Token encoding of the Token issued by the Authorization Server.
 The JSON Web Token constraints are defined in ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option)

-TO DO: An Authorization Server that supports this option shall...
+TODO:: An Authorization Server that supports this option shall...

-A Resource Server that supports this option shall...
+TODO: A Resource Server that supports this option shall...

 ### 34.2.3 SAML Token Option
 This option enables integration of environments that use both, XUA compatible SAML access token and the OAuth authorization infrastructure.

-TO DO: An Authorization Server that supports this option shall...
+TODO:: An Authorization Server that supports this option shall...

-A Resource Server that supports this option shall...
+TODO: A Resource Server that supports this option shall...

 ### 34.2.3 Token Introspection Option
 Actors that support this option use the Token Introspection [ITI-102] transaction to validate and obtain the claims associated with an access token; see ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option).
 Introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of introspection calls to the Authorization Server.

-TO DO:An Authorization Server that supports this option shall...
+TODO:An Authorization Server that supports this option shall...

+Authorization Servers declaring the Token Introspection option SHALL provide an endpoint usable by Resource Servers to validate and evaluate the access token.
+With this option, the Authorization Server MAY provide other token formats than JWT or SAML.
+Using this option, the token can be treated as an opaque data construct for Resource Servers.
+When Token Introspection option is used, the Authorization Server SHALL provide the Token Introspection [ITI-102] transaction service.
+TODO: We can omit this paragraph because it is redundant (text belongs in the Options section.

-A Resource Server that supports this option shall...
+TODO: A Resource Server that supports this option shall...

+The Resource Server declaring the Token Introspection option SHALL have the ability to use the Token Introspection transaction to obtain the details of the token from the Authorization Server.
+This transaction can be used by the Resource Server when it is uncertain about the format of the token (JWT, SAML, or opaque), or when it wants to re-evaluate the authorization policy.
+To be able to invoke the introspection endpoint, the Resource Server MUST authenticate itself.
+It MAY obtain a access token of its own from the Authorization Server for this purpose.

+When the Incorporate Authorization Token [ITI-72] transaction [ is used with a FHIR server, Resource Server shall declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

 ## 34.3 IUA Required Actor Groupings